 Once you notice that your battery is having trouble keeping a charge or dying out, you need to figure out why.
 If your battery is having trouble because of human error, that is an easy fix.
 Make sure to charge up your battery and then be careful not to leave lights on overnight in the future.
-Using best battery tender to charge your car battery is best practice.

 If you cannot remember the last time you replaced your car battery, then it might be time to replace it.
 A quick trip to your local auto parts store is all you need.
 Replace the older battery with a new one and you should be all set.

 Since the battery issues could also be caused by excessive amounts of short drives, be mindful of your driving habits.
 Try to plan trips and errands out so that your car will get ample time to recharge the battery.
 And if you will not be driving your car for some time during brutal cold or hot temperatures, consider removing the battery.

 If you replace your battery and it is still dying out quickly, you may have an electrical problem.
 If you are handy under the hood and have a scanner, you can use that tool to narrow down the problem.
 If you are not comfortable doing this yourself, make an appointment with your local mechanic.
 They can check the electrical system and check for corrosion.

 It can be inconvenient and frustrating to have a dead car battery.
 You can take steps to help prevent this.
 Make sure that you always double check that you have turned off headlights and completely closed doors and trunks.
 It is also a smart idea to replace your car’s battery every 3-4 years.
 And make sure to have routine maintenance done on your car, as this is a good way to catch problems before they become big ones.